peterbillhu/PQSC2DPerovskites/README.md

 In the field of algebraic topology, the cell complex offers a broader and more versatile description compared to the simplicial complex.
 Its structure allows for greater flexibility in theoretical arguments, avoiding the rigid face constraints inherent in the simplicial complex [4].

-From a data science aspect, persistent homology (PH), based on a continuous deformation of topological spaces, is a novel way to estimate the global and local topology of the based manifold of a given point cloud data.
+From a data science aspect, persistent homology (PH), based on a continuous deformation of topological spaces, is a novel way to estimate the global and local topology of the based manifold of a given point cloud data [5,6,7].

 ## Mathematical formulation